Andreas-Stefopoulos/Deep-Learning/README.md

 **The third file** [Dataset.rar](https://github.com/Andreas-Stefopoulos/Deep-Learning/blob/main/Dataset.rar), is the datase we created with photos from the internet and size of (250x250).
 We tried to keep a pattern and only select photos with forests in order to have better results.

-_We will explain [Tensorboard_logs.zip](https://github.com/Andreas-Stefopoulos/Deep-Learning/blob/main/Tensorboard_logs.zip) file last, in order to analyze the performance of both of the models, compare them and analyse the results after having presented bot of our models._
+_We will explain [Tensorboard_logs.zip](https://github.com/Andreas-Stefopoulos/Deep-Learning/blob/main/Tensorboard_logs.zip) file last, in order to analyze the performance of both of the models, compare them and analyse the results after having presented both of our models._

 **The fifth file** [Transfer_Learning.ipynb](https://github.com/Andreas-Stefopoulos/Deep-Learning/blob/main/Transfer_Learning.ipynb), is a Convolutional Neural Network that uses the tensorflow API to download the mobilenet_v2 version 4.
 Further documentation regarding mobilenet: [TensorFlow Hub](https://tfhub.dev/google/tf2-preview/mobilenet_v2/feature_vector/4), [Review of mobilenet structure](https://towardsdatascience.com/review-mobilenetv2-light-weight-model-image-classification-8febb490e61c).
 The main idea to this file are same as the [Custom_CNN.ipynb](https://github.com/Andreas-Stefopoulos/Deep-Learning/blob/main/Custom_CNN.ipynb), but with a few differences in the approach in the code.
 The most important milestones during the creation of this code, where the following: